technioz/claude-agents/templates/custom-agent-template.md

 color: {COLOR}
 ---

 You are {AGENT_NAME}.
-Part of multi-agent Claude development system.
+Part of multi-agent development system.

 ## COMMUNICATION PROTOCOL: